Skip to contentNotify me by email about available dates

 When therapy is not recommended

 Biodynamic therapy is one of the gentlest forms of bodywork.
 I use no manipulations, pressure, or corrections.
 For this reason, the list of contraindications is short.
 They mainly concern acute states requiring immediate medical intervention, and situations where changes in cerebrospinal fluid pressure could be risky.
 When in doubt, it’s always best to consult your doctor.
+Even when the therapy isn’t recommended at a given moment, it can often be a valuable support later, once the condition has stabilised.

 Cerebrovascular events